TheLettuceClub/UNI2xSAMMI-Release/README.md

 #### Hit Event:
 * Abstract: fires every time any character gets hit
-* Notes: On the first hit of any combo, combo count and damage and a few others are still 0 for some reason.
-Successive combo hits work as expected.
-Also triggers on knockdown tech with real values so...eh.
+* Notes: During on-hit combos only, two messages with slightly different data in them are sent per logical hit.
+Usually, the first of those is sufficient.
+Also fires if the defender doesn't tech.
 * Fields:
     * data
         * event: "uni2_HitEvent"